 The Direct Mail level of contact is a one-way communication method.
 Direct mail does not provide any feedback, but has a 90-95% guarantee for reaching your prospects with your information.

 TELEPHONE OUTREACH – VERY VIABLE FOR A CHURCH

-Even with the recent Do Not Call legislation, telephone outreach remains the Church’s single best tool for reaching out to new prospects.
+Even with the Do Not Call, telephone outreach remains a viable tool for reaching out to new prospects.
 A warm phone call enables the Church to share a greeting from it’s lay volunteers.
 The call can identify the prospect’s background and affiliation and clarify information communicated in the letter.
 This is a great opportunity to answer questions and qualify the interest in the Church for further contact.
 A warm, friendly call from the local Church will do wonders to help the newcomer feel welcomed in their new neighborhood!
 This is a great tactic for a winning a Church Outreach Program.